top of page

 catchlight_logo on index page.png

-My clients wanted an easy to navigate, simple and clean website to showcase their new production studio.
+• The goal was that my clients wanted an easy-to-navigate, simple, and clean website to showcase their new production studio.

-The challenge was to present it in colorful, fun and unified brand that reflected Catchlight’s mission to create four quadrants, all audience entertainment for a worldwide audience using the limited content available as the company had just launched and did not have much content available yet to showcase.
+• The challenge was to present it in a colorful, fun, and unified brand that reflects Catchlight’s mission to create four quadrants of audience entertainment for a worldwide audience, using the limited content available since the company had just launched and did not have much content to showcase yet.

-Before I took this project, the developer did a rough version of the website.
-This allowed me to troubleshoot before the redesign of the website:
+Before taking on this project, the developer created a rough version of the website, which allowed me to troubleshoot before the redesign.

-• The second page was the navigation menu on top of the landing page without much content underneath.
+• The second page consisted of a navigation menu on top of the landing page with little content underneath.

-• It was hard to go back to other pages once you clicked on the navigation menu.
+• Additionally, it was difficult to return to other pages after clicking on the navigation menu.

-For communicating with my customers with non-design backgrounds, I found some well-designed websites to show them for design direction.
+To communicate with clients who do not have a design background, I found some well-designed websites to show them for design direction.

-I discussed the solutions with my clients and then shared what we agreed upon with the developer:
+I discussed the solutions with my clients and then shared with the developer what we agreed upon:

-• Put the logo and navigation menu on the landing page together.
+• Put the logo and navigation menu together on the landing page.

-• I also had a hamburger menu icon on the top corner of each page for easy navigation.
+• I also included a hamburger menu icon on the top corner of each page for easy navigation.

-• The navigation menu category is separated around of the landing page, because the navigation menu didn’t have many categories.
+• The navigation menu categories are separated around the landing page because there aren't many categories.

-• I planned to design scroll down pages for easy updates later on, but my customers strongly preferred to keep the pages still.
-Therefore, I did the sitemap below.
+I had planned to design scroll-down pages for easy updates later on, but my clients strongly preferred to keep the pages static.
+Therefore, I created the sitemap below.

-There are only 2 pages that have to be scroll down for easy updates: news and projects.
-All other pages will keep still.
-We also tested the paper sitemap with a few people, and they said it is very easy to navigate every page with the hamburger menu.
+There are only two pages that need to be scrolled down for easy updates: news and projects.
+All the other pages will remain static.
+Additionally, we tested the paper sitemap with a few people, and they confirmed that it is very easy to navigate every page using the hamburger menu.

 Sitemap_Catchlight Studios.png

-After we confirmed the design direction and sitemap.
-I started to sketch some wireframes.
-I ended up with 2 options.
+After we confirmed the design direction and sitemap, I started to sketch some wireframes and ended up with two options.

 Sketches wireframe_Catchlight.png

-Option 1: I got inspired by the video camera screen to designed the layout.
-The navigation bar as the video camera screen layout.
-It stays still when scrolling down or up of the page as well.
-The red dot as the recording note (can makes it flashing as an option) indicate which page you are browsing.
+I was inspired by the video camera screen to design the layout.
+The navigation bar has the same layout as the video camera screen, and it stays still when scrolling up or down the page.
+The red dot acts as a recording note (it can be made to flash as an option) to indicate which page you are browsing.

-Feedbacks: My customers really love this design, but it's hard to update news or add more categories later on.
+Feedback: My clients really love this design, but it's difficult to update news or add more categories later on.

-Option 2: I moved the navigation bar on left and right sides which is easy to add more categories later on.
-I put the hamburger menu on the top left corner to help users easily navigate to any page no matter which page they are browsing.
+I moved the navigation bar to the left and right sides, which makes it easy to add more categories later on.
+I also placed the hamburger menu in the top left corner to help users navigate to any page, regardless of which page they are on.

-I would like to further develop the "PRESS" and "PROJECTS" pages, but the developer was pretty busy while collaborated with me making the website.
-So he did simple versions of the 2 pages and didn't have time to update the logo and other elements on the live website.
-It's a big challenge to collaborate with the developer while work remotely.
-However, my clients are happy with the final design.
-They will find a new developer to update the website in the near future.
+I would like to further develop the "PRESS" and "PROJECTS" pages, but the developer was quite busy while collaborating with me on making the website.
+Therefore, he created simple versions of the two pages and did not have time to update the logo and other elements on the live website.
+It has been challenging to collaborate with the developer while working remotely.
+However, my clients are happy with the final design and plan to hire more people to update the website in the near future.

 • Instagram